-20 years to serve on the Board of Directors of the Ten County Services Association a board member of TCSA Schoonmaker not only repre eents Knox County but 510 other county commissioners within 33 counties in East Tennessee The TCSA is an umbrella group of three associations: the Associa-tion of County Mayors, the Tennessee County Commissioners Association and the Tennessee County Highway Officials Associ-ation.
-TCSA works to secure and preserve state funds and provide nformation to county officials on legislation impacting counties Continue on page 3 ment in the area of adoption services late 2013.
-Whitely received the award for his committent, deficient, on the converted the award for his committent, deficient on a vice to assisting the department in finding adoptive families for children in full guardianship of the state.
-The Homorable Harold Whitely (left) is pictured with Bill Whilmans (right).
+Knox County Commissioner in 20 years to serve on the Board of Directors of the Tenness County Services Association a board member of TCSA Schoonmaker not only repre sents Knox County but 510 other county commissioners within 33 counties in East Tenness The TCSA is an umbrella group of three associations: the Associa-tion of County Mayors, the Tennessee County Commissioners Association and the Tennessee County Highway Officials Associ-ation.
+TCSA works to secure and preserve state funds and provide information to county officials on legislation impacting counties ment in the area of adoption services late 2013.
+Wimberly received the award for his commitment, dedication, and service to assisting the department in finding adoptive families for children in full guardianship of the state.
+The Honorable Harold Wimberly (left) is pictured with Bill Williams (right).